-It’s less expensive too.
+Plus, it’s less expensive too.
 Studies on acquisition and retention have shown it is 5 to 25x more expensive to gain a new customer than it is to retain one.

 Retaining customers doesn’t help you grow.
 It helps you stay put, right?
 How do you grow your landscaping business if you’re so focused on your existing customers?

 The answer?
-Upsell them.
+Upsell your lawn and landscape services.

 This article will show you: